Sir William Willys, 6th Baronet

 Sir William Willys, 6th Baronet (c.
 1685–1732) was a British politician who sat in the House of Commons from 1727 to 1732.

 Willys was the second son of William Willys of Austin Friars, and his wife Catherine Gore, daughter of Robert Gore merchant of Chelsea and widow of George Evelyn.
 His father was the fourth son of Sir Thomas Willys, 1st Baronet and was a London merchant trading with Hamburg.
 Willys succeeded his brother in the baronetcy, which came to him from a cousin, on 17 July 1726.
+His nephew Matthew Michell was MP for Westbury from 1748 to 1752.